Back to Home

 Key Financial Data

-For more accurate valuations, please provide the average figures over the past 3 years for all financial metrics below.
-We suggest entering values in millions for convenience (e.g., enter 5 for 5 million).
+For better accuracy, provide average figures for the last 3 years for all indicators below.
+We suggest entering values in millions for convenience (ex: enter 5 for 5 million).

-Average annual revenue over the past 3 years.
-This provides a more stable basis for valuation than a single year.
+Average annual revenue over 3 years.
+Provides a more stable baseline than a single year.

-Gross margin is the difference between revenue and cost of goods sold (COGS), expressed as a percentage of revenue.
+Gross margin is the difference between revenue and cost of goods sold, expressed as a percentage of revenue.

-EBITDA = Net Income + Interest + Taxes + Depreciation + Amortization.
-This measures your operational profitability.
+EBITDA = Net Income + Interest + Taxes + Depreciation.
+Measures operating profitability.

-The company's average annual earnings after all expenses, taxes, and costs have been deducted from total revenue.
+Average annual profits after all expenses, taxes, and costs deducted from revenue.

-Cash flow available after operational expenses and capital expenditures.
-Critical for DCF valuation method.
+Cash available after operating expenses and investments.
+Essential for the DCF method.

-This helps us understand your business trajectory and is different from your future growth expectations.
+Helps understand company trajectory; different from future growth expectations.

 Balance Sheet Information

-The total value of all assets owned by the company, including current and non-current assets.
+The total value of all assets held by the company, including current and non-current assets.

-The total of all current and long-term debts and obligations owed by the company.
+Total of all current and long-term debts and obligations of the company.

 Asset Breakdown

-This breakdown helps us calculate a more accurate liquidation value for your business.
+This breakdown helps calculate a more precise liquidation value for your company.

 In millions